 Food – especially of the quality demanded by modern consumers – can only be displayed for a certain length of time before it is no longer fresh enough for sale and needs to be disposed of.
 Open skips and compactors full of decomposing food will draw in scavenging animals from miles around and, once your business has a reputation as a steady source of food, animals may take up permanent residence.

-This can be combatted by ensuring food waste areas are kept as clean as possible and refuse collections are arranged at regular intervals.
+This can be combated by ensuring food waste areas are kept as clean as possible and refuse collections are arranged at regular intervals.

 Another factor which makes these areas attractive to infesting animals is the fact that they are clearly neglected.
 A lack of regular human activity in these areas means pests can set up their homes and remain relatively undisturbed.